galv-team/galv-harvester/README.md

 For details on the variables you can set, and when they are necessary, see the [variable details](#variable-details) section.

 ## Variable details

-- `GALV_HARVESTER_RESTART`: If set to 1, the harvester will attempt to resume from a previous configuration file.

 If not restarting from a previous configuration, the following variables are required, and will be prompted for by the wizard if not set (unless `GALV_HARVESTER_SKIP_WIZARD` is set to `true`).